On Testing Independence and Goodness-of-fit in Linear Models: Appendix B

 Let us now turn our attention to $V_n^{(1)}$.
-It is again a V-statistic whose kernel $h^{(1)}$ has mean zero, i.e., $\E [ h^{(1)}(Z_1, Z_2, Z_3, Z_4)] = 0$ (see Lemma~\ref{l:kernel_h1_mean_0}).
+It is again a V-statistic whose kernel $h^{(1)}$ has mean zero, i.e., $\E \{ h^{(1)}(Z_1, Z_2, Z_3, Z_4)\} = 0$.
+See Lemma~\ref{l:kernel_h1_mean_0} below for a proof.
 Therefore, if we define its first order projection by

 then